RecursivePineapple/MatterManipulator/README.md

 The fourth mode allows you to move a section of blocks from one area to another.
 It can move anything that can be broken, since it effectively just saves the tile entity and loads it in another location.
 The code for this was taken from blood magic's teleposers.

 The fifth mode allows you to copy + paste areas of machines.
 Currently, it only supports basic blocks, GT machines, and AE machines.
 It's possible to add more integrations, but I didn't think it was worth the effort.
 I'll take contributions if anyone wants to add support for a mod.
-I plan on adding an array mode and flipping/rotation soon.
+Additionally, you can rotate, flip, or stack the copied blocks.
+You can edit the stack size by either clicking 'Edit Stack' then clicking 'Mark', or you can edit it in the edit transform screen.
+Note that it only works in one direction (which is determined by the two copy coordinates) due to the complex math.
+I haven't been able to make it work in the other directions.

 The final mode (although this is more of a global setting), is the remove mode.
 This will let you configure which existing blocks should be removed, if any.
 You can remove no blocks, replaceable blocks only (grass, leaves, etc), or all blocks.

 ## Block Placing & Removing

 This tool will try to replicate blocks as accurately as possible.
 It does this by analyzing the block's item and metadata along with its tile entity.
-It does not do anything with raw NBT (except for the moving mode, which doesn't save it), so the only duplication glitches will be ones where the tool doesn't give or take items or fluids properly.
+It does not do anything with raw NBT (except for the moving mode, which doesn't save it), so the only duplication or deletion glitches will be ones where the tool doesn't give or take items or fluids properly.

 If a block has subtypes, it will save its metadata as is and try to find an item with that meta when placing it.
 If a block doesn't have subtypes, minecraft will reset its metadata when broken, which means the tool can set its metadata to whatever it was when analyzed without changing the block.